-Heavy rains and hurricanes can cause sewer backups.
-Many homeowner insurance policies exclude this protection.
+Additional policy coverage that also may be a worthwhile investment is sewer backup coverage.
+These backups are common with heavy rains and hurricanes, and many homeowner insurance policies exclude this protection.
 Usually, you can add this as an endorsement to your homeowners insurance policy.